okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 4. Paste the value that you copied from the **Data** column into the appropriate field, for example, the **Record** or **Value** field.

-5. Wait for the DNS record to propagate (typically one to five minutes, but it may take longer).
+5. Wait for the DNS record to propagate (typically 10 to 15 minutes, but it may take longer).

 > **Note:** It may take up to 24 hours for your DNS changes to propagate.
 If your changes don't appear within 24 hours, return to this step and confirm your settings.
 Use a tool like [Dig](https://toolbox.googleapps.com/apps/dig/) to check your DNS records.

-6. Teturn to Okta and click **Verify** to prove to Okta that you have rights to use the domain name.
+6. Return to Okta and click **Verify** to prove to Okta that you have ownership of the domain name.

 7. If **Verified** appears, click **Next**.
 If an error occurs, possible issues may be that the TXT record may not have propagated yet or there may be a copy and paste issue with the values.